Sidney Lumet: Rehearsal and preparation

-Harpole adds that "whereas many directors disliked rehearsals or advising actors on how to build their character, Lumet excelled at both".
+Harpole added that "whereas many directors disliked rehearsals or advising actors on how to build their character, Lumet excelled at both".
 He could thereby more easily give his performers a cinematic showcase for their abilities and help them deepen their acting contribution.
 Actor Christopher Reeve, who co-starred in Deathtrap (1982), also pointed out that Lumet knew how to talk technical language: "If you want to work that way – he knows how to talk Method, he knows how to improvise, and he does it all equally well".

 Joanna Rapf, writing about the filming of The Verdict (1982), states that Lumet gave plenty of personal attention to his actors, whether listening to them or touching them.
-She describes how Lumet and star Paul Newman sat on a bench secluded from the main set, where Newman had taken his shoes off, to privately discuss an important scene about to be shot...the actors walk through their scenes before the camera rolls.
-This preparation was done because Lumet likes to shoot a scene in one take, two at the most.
+She describes how Lumet and star Paul Newman sat on a bench secluded from the main set, where Newman had taken his shoes off, to privately discuss an important scene about to be shot.
+Lumet's actors walked through their scenes before the camera rolled.
+This preparation was done because Lumet liked to shoot a scene in one take or two at the most.
 Newman liked to call him "Speedy Gonzales", adding that Lumet did not shoot more than he had to.
 "He doesn't give himself any protection.
-I know I would", Newman said.
+I know I would," Newman said.

-Film critic Betsey Sharkey agrees, adding that "he was a maestro of one or two takes years before Clint Eastwood would turn it into a respected specialty".
+Film critic Betsey Sharkey agreed, adding that "he was a maestro of one or two takes years before Clint Eastwood would turn it into a respected specialty".
 Sharkey recalls, "[Faye] Dunaway once told me that Lumet worked so fast it was as if he were on roller skates.
-A racing pulse generated by a big heart".
+A racing pulse generated by a big heart."

 Character development

 Biographer Joanna Rapf observes that Lumet had always been an independent director, and liked to make films about "men who summon courage to challenge the system, about the little guy against the system".
-This also includes the women characters as in Garbo Talks (1984).
-Its star, Anne Bancroft embodied the kind of character portrayal that attracted him: "a committed activist for all kinds of causes, who stands up for the rights of the oppressed, who is lively, outspoken, courageous, who refuses to conform for the sake of convenience, and whose understanding of life allows her to die with dignity ...
+This includes the women characters, as in Garbo Talks (1984).
+Its star Anne Bancroft embodied the kind of character portrayal that attracted him: "a committed activist for all kinds of causes, who stands up for the rights of the oppressed, who is lively, outspoken, courageous, who refuses to conform for the sake of convenience, and whose understanding of life allows her to die with dignity ...
 Garbo Talks in many ways is a valentine to New York".

-In an interview in 2006, he said that he had always been "fascinated by the human cost involved in following passions and commitments, and the cost those passions and commitments inflict on others".
-This theme is at the core of most of his movies, notes Rapf, such as his true-life films about of corruption in the New York City Police Department or in family dramas such as Daniel (1983).
+In an interview in 2006, Lumet said that he had always been "fascinated by the human cost involved in following passions and commitments, and the cost those passions and commitments inflict on others".
+This theme is at the core of most of his movies, notes Rapf, such as his true-life films about corruption in the New York City Police Department or in family dramas such as Daniel (1983).